 Inability to Obtain Transcripts

 If you are unable to obtain transcripts from an institution due to a financial obligation, you must indicate this when registering for the Credential Assembly Service (CAS).
-If the institution is the only undergraduate institution you attended, or if you have attended multiple undergraduate institutions and have outstanding financial obligations with all of them, a Credential Assembly Service Law School Report cannot be produced for you.
+If the institution is the only undergraduate institution you attended, or if you have attended multiple undergraduate institutions and have outstanding financial obligations with all of them, a CAS Law School Report cannot be produced for you.

-If you attended an institution outside the United States, its territories, or Canada, and you have outstanding financial obligations with one or more of them, a Credential Assembly Service Law School Report cannot be produced for you.
+If you attended an institution outside the United States, its territories, or Canada, and you have outstanding financial obligations with one or more of them, a CAS Law School Report cannot be produced for you.

 NOTE: LLM degree applicants should go to the LLM Credential Assembly Service page.